ryankurte/docker-rpi-emu/README.md

 `docker run -it --rm --privileged=true -v /Users/ryan/projects/docker-rpi-emu/images:/usr/rpi/images -w /usr/rpi ryankurte/rpi-emu /bin/bash -c './run.sh images/2016-05-27-raspbian-jessie-lite.img /bin/bash'`

 Will mount the image directory `/Users/ryan/projects/docker-rpi-emu/images` and the image `2016-05-27-raspbian-jessie-lite.img` then run the command `/bin/bash` in the emulated environment.

+## Components

+The docker container includes the required Qemu components to support emulation.
+This must be launched in privileged mode to allow mounting of loopback devices.

+The container also includes a set of scripts to streamline the loading/customization/launch/unloading of Qemu environments, which are installed into the `/usr/rpi` directory on the device.

 ## Commands